meabhaykr/Coffee-Shop-Sales-Analysis-Using-Excel/README.md

 ---

-Here’s how you can structure the conclusion for your GitHub page:

----

 ## 🏁 **Conclusion**
 The Coffee Sales Analysis provided valuable insights into customer behavior, product preferences, and store performance.
 The key findings, such as peak sales hours, top-performing products, and balanced store traffic, equip Maven Roasters with actionable data to make informed strategic decisions.